Zaxizuz/Assignment-for-the-course/README.md

 colnames(dataset) <- c("subject","activity",as.character(feature[rows-2,2]))
 ```

-The code extracts those names from the data, feature, which is the data loaded from features.txt
+The code extracts those names from the data, feature, which is the data loaded from features.txt.
 After that, we replace those names of measurements with names from the data, feature.

 ## Step 5